phuvf/oscpoint/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X073GQ3)

-I'm always looking for interesting ideas to work on - check out my [GitHub profile](https://github.com/phuvf) to see if I might be a good match your your project.
+I'm always looking for interesting ideas to work on - check out my [GitHub profile](https://github.com/phuvf) to see if I might be a good match for your project.

 ## Capabilites and limitations